Woman enjoying a Grand Canyon tour from Las Vegas

 Plan a Trip to the Grand Canyon from Las Vegas

-Did you know?
-The Grand Canyon has three rims to choose from: North Rim, South Rim, West Rim.
-Each rim boasts its own features that differ greatly from one another.
 Learn more about each Grand Canyon rim below and the best ways for Grand Canyon visitors to get there from Vegas.

 Las Vegas to Grand Canyon South Rim

-Las Vegas to Grand Canyon South Rim features flights through the most famous and photographed areas of the canyon.
-Grand Canyon South Rim is by far the most popular spot and the hub to visit the National Park.
-Located in northern Arizona, South Rim is open 24 hours a day, 365 days a year.
-Home of Grand Canyon Village, it is the activity, transportation, and accommodation hub of Grand Canyon National Park.
+The Grand Canyon National Park, also known as the South Rim, is by far the most popular spot and the hub to visit the National Park.
+The South Rim is open 24 hours a day, 365 days a year.
+Home of Grand Canyon Village, visitors can find historic buildings and attractions, such as Bright Angel Lodge, hotels, restaurants, and a variety of tour operators.

 Discover trips of the Grand Canyon South Rim from Las Vegas.